US STOCKS-Equities close lower as rise in yields overshadows earnings

 The yield on the 10-year U.S. Treasury US10YT=RR note touched its highest level in more than 14 years as soft housing data did little to alter expectations the Federal Reserve will remain aggressive in hiking interest rates as it attempts to wrestle down stubbornly high inflation.

-The rise in yields weighed on rate-sensitive names like real estate .SPLRCR stocks and megacap growth names such as Microsoft Corp MSFT.O and Amazon.com Inc AMZN.O.
-Energy .SPNY was the sole major S&P sector to end the session in positive territory.
+The rise in yields weighed on rate-sensitive names like real estate .SPLRCR stocks, down 2.56% as the worst-performing S&P sector on the day, and megacap growth names such as Microsoft Corp MSFT.O and Amazon.com Inc AMZN.O.
+Energy .SPNY was the sole S&P sector to end the session in positive territory with a gain of 2.94%.

-Netflix shares, however, jumped after it attracted 2.4 million new subscribers worldwide in the third quarter, more than double the consensus forecast, and guided for 4.5 million additions by year-end.
+Netflix shares, however, jumped 13.1% as the best perfomer operformerP 500 after it attracted 2.4 million new subscribers worldwide in the third quarter, more than double the consensus forecast, and guided for 4.5 million additions by year-end.

 "The bonds are just weighing so heavily on it ... it’s a shame to see good earnings be wasted," said JJ Kinahan, CEO of IG North America in Chicago.